Skip to Main Content

 Creating and using a DMP will help you manage your data effectively and prepare for preservation and sharing of data beyond the lifetime of the project.
 Every research project that involves the collection and use of research data should have a DMP.

 Being able to write a DMP is an essential research skill.
 It is not only a question of the direct practical benefit to the research project.
-DMPs are also required components of some processes that researchers may encounter, including applications for grant funding, application of ethical review, and, for research students, confirmation of registration and annual review.
+DMPs are also required components of some processes that researchers may encounter, including applications for grant funding, applications for ethical review, and, for research students, confirmation of registration and annual review.

 Researchers may need to create a DMP when applying for grant funding, seeking ethical approval to conduct research, and, in the case of research students at the University, to meet the requirements of confirmation of registration and annual review.